bsu-cs315/P2-MoonRun/README.md

 The background music was made by Quarkstar Music and found on http://dig.ccmixter.org/files/Quarkstar/57369

+The coin sound effect was made by ProjectsU012 and found on https://freesound.org/people/ProjectsU012/sounds/341695/

 The font for the coin amount is "Xolonium".
 Copyright &copy; 2011-2016 Severin Meyer <sev.ch@web.de>, with Reserved Font Name Xolonium, SIL open font license version 1.1.
 Details are in `fonts/LICENSE.txt`.

 ## Primary Assets